kergoth/git-origin/README.txt

 TODO:
-- GitPython:
+- Create a function which takes a Repo object and a file-like object with the blob data, which writes a new git object with that data into the git object database and returns a Blob object for it.
-  - Add the ability to generate a blob object given a file-like object, by opening a pipe to hash-object -w and writing the data to it.
+- Add a function which takes an index object and creates a Tree object from it, by running write-tree and creating a Tree from the new git object.
-  - Add the ability to interact with a git index file, including adding the above newly created objects at appropriate paths in the index, as well as the ability to check out *this* index file to a specified working tree.
+- Add a function which takes a Tree and creates a git commit from it, returning a Commit for that git object.
-  - Add the ability to create a tree object from the index object, writing it into the git object database.
+- Add a convenience function for a Repo which runs git-commit on its work tree and returns the new Commit object, as well as adding it to the Repo.
-  - Add the ability to create a commit object from a tree object, also writing it into the git object database.
+- Add a convenience class representing a git Index.
+It should provide convenience methods for common tasks like updating the contents of the index and checking the index out into a work tree.
+The repo should hold an instance of this class for the default index.

 Miscellaneous Notes:
 Process for creating a commit that changes a file: